9aia/castor/README.md

 **Castor** is a free, open-source, dev-focused database management tool written in Node.js with TypeScript designed for the command line.
 Think of it as a minimal, scriptable SQL client — built from the ground up for developers who live in the terminal.

-It supports a wide range of databases — like MySQL, PostgreSQL, SQLite, Oracle, and MongoDB — but the current prototype focuses on [Cloudflare D1](https://developers.cloudflare.com/d1/) support.
+It supports a wide range of databases — like MySQL, PostgreSQL and SQLite — but the current prototype focuses on [Cloudflare D1](https://developers.cloudflare.com/d1/) support.

 > [!WARNING]
 > ⚗️ Experimental — This project is in early stages and under active development.
 Expect rough edges, missing features, and possibly fast iteration.